 Become a Data Scientist_

 Businesses are relying on data insights and actionable intelligence more than ever to make informed decisions.
 As a Data Scientist, you will turn data into stories and informed presentations that will drive their success.
-Learn exactly what your future employer needs and become a critical business asset in just 20 weeks.
+Learn exactly what your future employer needs and become a critical business asset, from home, in just 22 weeks.

 - Applied Statistics